dasarpai/DataScience-Resources/AI_ML_Conferences_and_Journals.md

 # AI, ML, Deep Learning, NLP Conferences & Journals

+A list of 30+ AI conferences and journals related to AI, NLP, Deep Learning.
+Almost all major happening in the world of AI/ML is presented in these conferences and published in these magazines.

 1. [AAAI – Association for the Advancement of Artificial Intelligence](https://www.aaai.org/)
 2. [AAMAS – International Joint Conference on Autonomous Agents and Multiagent Systems](http://celweb.vuse.vanderbilt.edu/aamas18/)